heykapil/eduardoboucas.github.io/_posts/2017-12-16-contact-form.md

 ## Introduction

-Today , i'm going to tell you how i created this lovely [contact form](/contact).
-You can easily check it's source code through any online source code checker or by pressing CTRL+U (pc users).
+Today , i'm going to tell you how i created this lovely [contact form](//contact.sirkapil.me).
+You can easily check it's source code through any online source code checker or by pressing Ctrl+U (pc users).
 However, i mostly use w3 to inspect the source code.

 Online source code is here: